 The country subholding companies adopt the group's risk policies and specify the application thereof, approving the guidelines on specific risk limits, based on the nature and particularities of the businesses in each country.
-The listed country subholding companies or companies with significant stakes of other partners, under their own special framework of strengthened autonomy, approve their own policies.
+The listed country subholding companies, and companies with significant interests held by other shareholders, approve their own policies under their own special framework of strengthened autonomy.